 The United Arab Emirates (UAE) is situated in the Southeast of the Arabian Peninsula, bordering Oman and Saudi Arabia.
 In December 1971, the UAE became a federation of six emirates - Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, and Fujairah, while the seventh emirate, Ras Al Khaimah, joined the federation in 1972.
 The capital city is Abu Dhabi, located in the largest and wealthiest of the seven emirates.

 Since its Federation in 1971, the UAE has developed rapidly and is now noted for its modern infrastructure, international events and status as a trade and transport hub.
-It possesses among the highest per capita incomes in the world.

 The UAE is a member of the Gulf Cooperation Council (GCC), the Arab League, the Organization of Islamic Cooperation, the United Nations, the Organization of the Petroleum Exporting Countries, the Non-Aligned Movement and the World Trade Organization.
 The International Renewable Energy Agency, established in 2009, has its headquarters in Abu Dhabi.

 Bilateral relations between Australia and the UAE are friendly, multi-faceted and growing rapidly.
 They are underpinned by extensive trade relations, and the UAE is Australia’s largest Middle East trading partner.
 The two countries enjoy good defence, aviation security and law enforcement cooperation, the latter underpinned by agreements on mutual legal assistance in criminal law matters and extradition.
 The Agreement between the Government of Australia and the Government of the United Arab Emirates on Cooperation in the Peaceful Uses of Nuclear Energy entered into force in April 2014, paving the way for Australia to provide uranium for the UAE’s civilian nuclear energy program.